jadhavss22/devTinder/src/README.md

 - Reading query params in the routes.
 - Reading dynamic routes.

+## ⚙️🚦 Middlewares & 🔧 Error Handlers
 - Handling Multiple Routes - Play With Code
 - next()
 - next function and errors along with res.send()
 - app.use("/route", rh, [rh2,rh3], rh4, rh5)
+- What is Middleware?
+Why do we need it?
+- How ExpressJS handles request behind scenes?
+- Difference between .use() and .all()
+- Write dummy auth middleware for admin
+- Write dummy auth middleware for all user routes, except user/login